Breaking Down the Real Meaning of an XDR Solution

 Netflix collects information about what users do, like what shows they watch, how they rate them, and what they search for, and stores it all in a data lake.
 They use machine learning algorithms to analyze this data and guess what each individual might like to watch.
 Netflix also uses this data for taking decisions on content licensing and production.
 For instance, the show House of Cards did well partly because they used data to understand what people wanted to see.

-A data lake combines customer information from sources such as CRM systems, transaction databases, etc. Then this unified view helps organizations better understand customer behavior, their preferences, and needs, which in turn leads to improved customer engagement and marketing strategies.
+A data lake combines customer data from sources such as CRM systems, transaction databases, etc. Then this unified view helps organizations better understand customer behavior, their preferences, and needs, which in turn leads to improved customer engagement and marketing strategies.

 Amazon uses a data lake to collect information about their customers like what they search for, buy, and how their reviews are.